Suggested Selling

 Reports show which proposals are chosen and which ones need to be changed or disabled.

-Which venues benefit most from Sales Engine
+Which venues benefit most from add-on prompts

 It works best where guests often add something to their dish, and the venue knows which products to highlight.